simplex-chat/simplex-chat/README.md

 ### Users own SimpleX network

-You can use SimpleX with your own servers and still communicate with people using the servers that are pre-configured in the apps or any other SimpleX servers.
+You can use SimpleX with your own servers and still communicate with people using either the servers that are pre-configured in the mobile apps or any other SimpleX servers.
 [Read more](./docs/SIMPLEX.md#users-own-simplex-network).

 ## For developers